 And, as much as we may want to ignore or deny it, the color of a victims’ skin does affect whether national mourning occurs and how much attention we give to various tragic and terrible events in history.

-According to the Center for Disease Control, the majority of the victims (76 percent) of the September 11th World Trade Center attack were non-Hispanic, whites, making it easier to frame it as a national tragedy that requires perpetual annual observance.
+victims (76 percent) of the September 11th World Trade Center attack were non-Hispanic, whites, making it easier to frame it as a national tragedy that requires perpetual annual observance.
 This is in addition to the fact that it isn’t a domestic tragedy but rather one where we can frame it as “us” versus a non-white “foreign entity.”

 My position is not to negate anyone feeling moved to sympathize with people still hurting from the loss of their loved ones and community members.
 I have sympathy for all the families of the 9/11 victims.
 However, a day of national mourning for an attack with mostly white victims exemplifies an unsettling contrast, wherein violent catastrophes that involve BIPOC victims stay, for the most part, invisible in the media, history books and national consciousness.